HHousen/TransformerSum/doc/extractive/models-results.rst

 `MobileBERT <https://arxiv.org/abs/2004.02984>`_ is similar to ``distilbert`` in that it is a smaller version of BERT that achieves amazing performance at a very small size. `According to the authors <https://openreview.net/forum?id=SJxjVaNKwB&noteId=S1gxqk_7jH>`__, MobileBERT is *2.64x smaller and 2.45x faster* than DistilBERT.
 DistilBERT successfully halves the depth of BERT model by knowledge distillation in the pre-training stage and an optional fine-tuning stage.
 MobileBERT only uses knowledge transfer in the pre-training stage and does not require a fine-tuned teacher or data augmentation in the down-stream tasks.
 DistilBERT compresses BERT by reducing its depth, while MobileBERT compresses BERT by reducing its width, which has been shown to be more effective.
 MobileBERT usually needs a larger learning rate and more training epochs in fine-tuning than the original BERT.

 .. important:: Interactive charts, graphs, raw data, run commands, hyperparameter choices, and more for all trained models are publicly available on the `TransformerSum Weights & Biases page <https://app.wandb.ai/hhousen/transformerextsum>`__.
+You can download the raw data for each model on this site, or `download an overview as a CSV <../_static/summarization-model-experiments-raw-data.csv>`__.
 Please open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__ if you have questions about these models.

 Additionally, all of the models on this page were trained completely for free using Tesla P100-PCIE-16GB GPUs on `Google Colaboratory <https://colab.research.google.com/>`_.
 Those that took over 12 hours to train were split into multiple training sessions since ``pytorch_lightning`` enables easy resuming with the ``--resume_from_checkpoint`` argument.